2024 Call for Proposals is Now Closed

 - Cancer control, survivorship, and outcomes research

-- Abstracts must be 350 words or less and written in English and should not contain figures or tables.
+Abstracts must be 2,500 characters with spaces (350 words) or less and written in English and should not contain figures or tables.
 In-text citations are not required.

 - Correspondence: The person who submits the proposal is the primary contact and is responsible for all communications and coordination on behalf of all authors.